How Stage III is Diagnosed

 Step 5: Additional Tests

-Sometimes the following special scanning tests (similar to x-rays in that they provide special images of the inside of the body and require no surgery) may also be performed.
-These are usually not done if the melanoma has been detected in the nodes by a SLNB.
+Often the following special scanning tests (similar to x-rays in that they provide special images of the inside of the body and require no surgery) are performed.

 - Ultrasound: An ultrasound uses sound waves to create pictures of the internal parts of the body, including collections of lymph nodes (called basins) and soft tissue.

 - Computed tomography (CT or CAT) scan: A CT scan creates a 3-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed view that shows any abnormalities or tumors.

 - Magnetic resonance imaging (MRI): An MRI is done with a special scanning machine that uses magnetic fields, not x-rays, to produce detailed images of the body.

 - Positron emission tomography (PET) scan: In a PET scan, a special fluid made of sugar is injected into the body, which can be seen by a special scanner.
 Cancer cells usually absorb sugar more quickly than normal cells, so they may light up on the PET scan.
 PET scans are often used in addition to a CT scan, MRI, and physical examination.